1024pix/matomo-scalingo-deploy/README.md

 It is because, the first time the plugin is activated, some databases are created.
 At the initialization of the application, if these tables are present, then the nav bar tab is not shown.
 And since this *core plugin* is not activated by default, it is not embedded in the `[General] PluginsInstalled[]` section in the `config/config.ini.php` distributed file.

 Thus, if you want to use Matomo TMS, you must set the environment variable `MATOMO_TAG_MANAGER_ENABLED=true`.

+#### Activating plugins

+Set the environnement variable `MATOMO_PLUGINS` with a comma separated plugin list name.
+For instance you can enable the DbCommands, AdminCommands and LicenseKeyCommands plugins with `MATOMO_PLUGINS=DbCommands,AdminCommands,LicenseKeyCommands`.

 #### Manage Purchased plugins